 When it comes to working out, there’s simply no exercise more challenging than a burpee.
 Which, if you think about it, is pretty interesting.
-Unlike weight lifting exercises, burpees are performed with nothing but your body weight and yet, they’re far and wide considered to be the best of the best (or the worst of the worst, depending on which side of the coin you're looking at) for strengthening your body and increasing your capacity to exercise.
+Unlike weight lifting exercises, burpees are performed with nothing but your body weight.
+Yet, they’re far and wide considered to be the best of the best (or the worst of the worst, depending on which side of the coin you're looking at) for strengthening your body and increasing your capacity to exercise.
 But with that being said, proper form is extremely important.
 Any fitness professional will tell you that the quality of your repetitions is more important than the quantity of repetitions, and burpees are no different.
-Improper form can lead to a multitude of injuries, and can make the exercise less-effective.
+Improper form can lead to a multitude of injuries and can make the exercise less effective.
 So ahead, we're sharing exactly how to do burpees, their benefits, and more.

 What Are Burpees?

-Burpees are a compound exercise that use only your body weight.
+Burpees are a compound exercise that uses only your bodyweight.
 The move involves a quick transition from standing to lying on your stomach by placing your hands on the ground, jumping your feet back into plank position, and then laying on your stomach.
 You then do the inverse of these moves to stand back up.